 Reach for this book when your child starts noticing that people communicate in different ways, whether they encounter a peer using a tablet to speak or a neighbor using sign language.
 This inclusive guide moves beyond the spoken word to celebrate the many beautiful ways humans share their thoughts, feelings, and stories.
 It focuses on the joy of connection and the importance of being a patient, attentive friend to everyone.
 Through gentle text and vibrant illustrations, the book explores tools like AAC devices, sign language, and body movements.
 It builds self-confidence in children with speech differences while fostering deep empathy in those who communicate typically.
 It is an essential tool for any parent looking to normalize disability and promote a culture of belonging in their child's social world.

-A 4-year-old child who is beginning to use a speech tablet for the first time, or a 6-year-old who has questions about why a new classmate doesn't speak out loud.
+A child who is curious about different ways people communicate, or a 6-year-old who has questions about why a new classmate doesn't speak out loud.
 It is perfect for children in inclusive classrooms.

 This book can be read cold.
-Parents may want to look up a few simple ASL signs or search for 'AAC device sounds' online to provide real-world auditory context to the illustrations.
-A parent might choose this after their child asks an awkward or loud question in public about someone's disability, or if their child expresses loneliness because they feel their own communication style is 'weird.'
+A parent might choose this after their child asks a question that reveals a lack of understanding about someone's communication differences, or if their child expresses loneliness because they feel their own communication style is 'weird.'

 Younger children (3-4) will focus on the bright illustrations and the basic concept that 'hands can talk.'
 Older children (6-7) will better grasp the social-emotional nuance of patience and the technical aspect of the tools shown.

-Unlike books that focus on a single diagnosis, this title provides a broad spectrum of disability representation.
-It treats communication technology as a cool, functional tool rather than a clinical necessity.
+Unlike books that focus on a single communication method, this title showcases a wide range of ways people express themselves.
+It treats communication technology as a cool, functional tool rather than a clinical necessity. """

 The book functions as a lyrical, nonfiction survey of communication methods.
 It introduces various children using American Sign Language, Augmentative and Alternative Communication (AAC) devices, picture boards, and body language to express themselves.
 The narrative emphasizes that while the 'how' varies, the 'what' (the desire to connect) remains universal.